-White House: Syria could be preparing another chemical weapons attack
+US: Syria may launch new chemical attack

 - After a chemical attack on a rebel-held town in April, the US retaliated with a missile strike

-- Trump in April said it was in the "vital national security" of the US to prevent use of chemical weapons
+- Trump said in April it was in the "vital national security" of the US to prevent use of chemical weapons

-(CNN)The White House said that there are "potential preparations for another chemical weapons attack" by the Syrian regime and warned the country's president, Bashar al-Assad, of a "heavy price" if one is carried out.
+(CNN)The White House has warned there are "potential preparations for another chemical weapons attack" by the Syrian regime and told the country's president, Bashar al-Assad, he would face a "heavy price" if one is carried out.

+The announcement comes amid rising tensions in Syria between the US-led coalition and Russia, which is backing the Assad regime.

+The US launched a fierce riposte in the aftermath of the chemical attack launched by Assad's forces in April -- which was condemned across the world -- and says it will not hesitate to take action should another similar strike take place.
+Assad dismissed allegations of the chemical attack as "100% fabrication."

 "The United States has identified potential preparations for another chemical weapons attack by the Assad regime that would likely result in the mass murder of civilians, including innocent children," according to a White House statement released Monday night.